 Why?
 Well, a camera inspection can show you the current condition of your main sewer line and tell you whether or not it can handle additional secondary lines and increased water traffic.

 If your drains seem to clog often, you probably have an underlying issue that needs to be addressed.
 A camera inspection allows the plumber to detect where there might be problem areas in your piping (such as tree roots) and can offer professional advice to fix any issues.

-If you’re experiencing any of the above problems, you’re mind’s probably already wandered back to that whole price thing.
-So let’s take a closer look at what you might be expected to pay for this service.
+If you are experiencing any of the above problems, your mind’s probably already wandered back to that whole price thing.
+So, let’s take a closer look at what you might be expected to pay for this service.

 The majority of plumbers determine the price of a sewer inspection based on various factors.
 Some of those factors include:

 If you’ve determined that you’ll need a sewer inspection, we’re here to help.
 View our Florida Service Area.

 Just contact us with the details and we’ll respond right away with a fair quote.